-No other stakeholders commented on this matter.
+No other stakeholders commented on this matter prior to the Draft Report

 Authority Analysis

 Halcrow stated that expenditure on electricity is immaterial, and has remained constant at approximately \$1,000 per year over the historical period, as shown in Table 5.14 below.
 This represents less than 0.5% of total expenditure.
 SunWater indicated that the electricity cost relates mainly to the operation of Eden Bann Weir, which is the only key asset within the scheme.